wp-plugins/genesis-layout-extras/readme.txt

 **NOTE:** Only works with *Genesis Framework* (GPL-2.0+) as the parent theme.
 This is a paid premium product by StudioPress/ Copyblogger Media LLC, available via studiopress.com.

-= Installation of Plugin: =
+= Installation Steps =
-1. Manual or via wp-admin:
+1. Installing alternatives:
- 1. *Manual FTP:* Upload the entire `genesis-layout-extras` folder to the `/wp-content/plugins/` directory
+ * *via Admin Dashboard:* Go to 'Plugins > Add New', search for "Genesis Layout Extras", click "install"
- 2. OR *Manual ZIP:* Just upload the ZIP package via 'Plugins > Add New > Upload' in your WP Admin
+ * *OR via direct ZIP upload:* Upload the ZIP package via 'Plugins > Add New > Upload' in your WP Admin
- 3. OR via */wp-admin/ search:* Search for "genesis layout extras" via 'Plugins > Add New' -- then install the proper plugin from the search results, then activate it.
-Done! :)
+ * *OR via FTP upload:* Upload `genesis-featured-page-extras` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. In your left-hand "Genesis Theme Settings" menu go to "Layout Extras", setup your default layouts and you're good to go :).
 4. General usage: Set layout options DIFFERENT from the Genesis default *for special sections*.